Nik620/edX_MITx_6.00.2x/README.md

 # edX_MITx_6.00.2x
 Intro to Computational Thinking and Data Science - offered through EdX & MITx.
-Code is my solutions to problems, some material from course content.
+Code to solutions to problems, some material from course content.

 # Unit 1
 Lecture 2 Exercise 1